 Cutting Edge: Female Noir

 Legendary novelist and short story writer (and fellow Milwaukee-lover), Joyce Carol Oates, asked me to contribute a story to another Akashic noir collection: Cutting Edge: Female Noir.
-I’m sweating as I type this because the other invited contributors include Aimee Bender, Margaret Atwood, Edwidge Danticat, and Valerie Martin.
+I’m sweating as I type this because the other contributors include Aimee Bender, Margaret Atwood, Edwidge Danticat, and Valerie Martin.
 My story, “The Boy Without a Bike,” enlists another gay female protagonist in some “trailer park noir.”
 All signs point to this volume coming out in November 2019—more details as soon as I have them!

 Virtual Author Visit to Your Book Club!

 If your book club, community organization, workplace, church, school, or other group commits to reading Meet Me Halfway, I will make a Virtual Author Visit to your group (via Skype, Google, FaceTime, etc.) — for free!
 Just let me know via the contact form on this site and we’ll make a plan.

 Sign up for my email newsletter to get up-to-minute information on these and other opportunities.